-HCC and UHCC own all wastewater pipelines and other parts of the wastewater system up to and including the connection between the council pipeline and the private lateral.
+WCC owns all wastewater pipelines and other parts of the wastewater system up to and including the connection between the council pipeline and the private lateral.
 All drains, pipework and plumbing upstream of that connection are owned by and are the responsibility of the property owner.
-This consent only applies to overflows directly from assets owned by the two councils.
+This consent only applies to overflows directly from assets owned by WCC.